Skip to main content

 STIPEND & BENEFITS

-The residents will receive an annual stipend of $64,480 (not contingent upon productivity).
+The residents will receive an annual stipend of $66,560 (not contingent upon productivity).
 No tuition or application fees are paid by the residents to the University.

-Health The University will offer the residents the option of electing to purchase medical insurance, as per the Affordable Care Act (ACA).
+Personal Health Benefit The University will offer the residents the option of electing to purchase medical insurance, as per the Affordable Care Act (ACA).
 Residents will receive information from Human Resources during their new hire orientation.
 The residents will receive 24 hours of sick time at the beginning of the contract year to be used in half-day increments (or 4 hours).

 Holidays